gpg/gpg4win/doc/README-BETA-en.txt

   %INSTALL_DIR%\etc\dirmngr\trusted-certs\

 - Problems with certificate revocation lists (CRLs):
-  The S/MIME concept considers the use of recocation lists to check validity of a certificate.
+  The S/MIME concept considers the use of revocation lists to check validity of a certificate.

-  This check may fail due to various probelems which do not all result in a helpul error report yet.
+  This check may fail due to various problems which do not all result in a helpful error message yet.

   In case that a S/MIME operation does not work as expected, you may switch of CRL checks temporarily and try again whether the